Lisbon vs Johannesburg: Choosing the Right Data Centre for Your Market

 Latency Overview: All 39 Countries

 Latency is measured in milliseconds (ms).
 Lower is better.
-The assigned data centre column shows which location we recommend based on the lowest latency to each country's capital or largest city.
+The Best column shows which data centre we recommend based on the lowest measured RTT to each country's capital or main city.

 | Country | Capital / Main City | Lisbon (ms) | Johannesburg (ms) | Best |